samiriff/Behavioral-Cloning/writeup_report.md

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+To capture good driving behavior, I first recorded two laps on both tracks using center lane driving on track 1 and right-lane driving on track 2.

 Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+![Center Lane Driving][image2]

+Here is an example image of right-lane driving:

+![Right Lane Driving][image8]

+I made use of the images captured by the left and right cameras as well, adding or subtracting a correction of 0.2 degrees respectively, to teach my model how to steer if the car drifts off to the left or the right.
+The figure below depicts the same image as seen by the left, center and right cameras, along with the steering angles associated with each of them after applying the correction of 0.2 degrees:

+![cameras][image9]

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images thinking that this would make the network learn how to react to more new turns in the track, in case it drifts away.
+To save storage space, I performed the flipping operation using the `numpy.fliplr()` method in the generator function (`DataProcessor.generator()` method) itself, where, on average, 13 out of 128 images per batch were flipped.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]

-Etc ....
+![flipped][image6]

+I also plotted the distribution of steering angles in the dataset, and found it extremely skewed around 0, as shown in the histogram below:

+![steering_distribution][image8]

+To fix this, I pruned the excess data with steering angles of 0 in the `DataCleaner.prune()` method.
+The plot after pruning is as shown below:

+![pruned_steering_distribution][image10]

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 16,707 number of data points.
+I then preprocessed this data in the model itself, by adding the following layers to the beginning of the model:

+ 1. Lambda layer to normalize the data
+ 2. Cropping2D layer to crop away 50 and 20 pixels from the top and bottom of the image respectively
+ 3. Lambda layer to resize the data to match the input size of `66x200`specified in the Nvidia model architecture diagram

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

+Since the simulator in the workspace was too laggy, I ran the simulator on my local system to record training data, after which `data_cleaner.py` to clean up and create a zipped file (`data.zip`) of the required images.
+I used ngrok and a simple python server to upload this file to the Udacity workspace and used `data_extractor.py` to unzip this file so that `model.py` could process this data and train a model with the GPU enabled.
+After training, I downloaded the model and ran it with my simulator to record a video.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the lack of decrease in the validation loss thereafter.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.